dslab-epfl/svshi/svshi/documentation/documentation.md

 With SVSHI, one can use any Python library to **develop any kind of app**: machine learning and external services can be leveraged in a **few lines** of Python.
 This kind of system complexity is either not achievable or very time-consuming in an ETS-only setting.
 Updates are **easier**, **faster** and **safer** to do, as the user just needs to modify the Python script, and the modifications are **formally verified**.
 In a larger perspective, one can expect **fewer errors** during the configuration of a KNX installation and **less time spent on ETS**, since SVSHI does the heavy lifting for the user.

 Moreover, the SVSHI system provides a runtime verifier module.
 This module verifies during the execution that the invariants cannot be violated.
 If an app does a modification that violates at least one invariant, the modification is not applied to the KNX installation and the app (or all apps, depending on the error) is killed.
-As this verification works on real values known at runtime, it can detect problems with `unchecked` functions too, even if it violates a post-condition the developer added.
+As this verification works on real values known at runtime, it can detect problems with `unchecked` functions too, even if the functions' results violate a post-condition the developer added.
 This gives a superior safety level and can catch **all** errors.

 [Section 1.5](#15-how-do-we-solve-them) contains more details on this subject.